Recruiting across national boundaries is accepted worldwide

 Given the high demand for employees and the scarcity of available candidates, companies are looking beyond their own national borders to find the best talent.
 As a result, there has been a shift to low-cost countries that have led to salary increases around the world, particularly in Italy (175%), Brazil (174%) and India (158%).
 The Netherlands is 7th out of 10 with 155%.

-Despite the harsh ‘crypto winter’, crypto payments are still a growing payment method.
+Despite the harsh ‘crypto winter’, crypto payments are still a growing form of payment.
 5% of companies Deal works with will pay their employees in crypto this year.
 It was only 2% last year.
 Latin America (67%) and the EMEA region (24%) appear to be most likely to accept payments in crypto, with Bitcoin (47%) being the most popular, followed by USDC at 29%.

 Popular fields and regions

-Jobs in software developers and manufacturing or design fields are very popular among remote workers.
+Jobs in software developers and product or design fields are very popular among remote workers.
 The most popular cities are London, Toronto and Buenos Aires.

 Estonia, Sweden and Switzerland are the fastest growing countries in the EMEA region for hiring remote workers.
 Ukraine appears in the top three most popular countries in EMEA for renting a remote for the first time, followed by the United Kingdom.
 After all, Italy, Nigeria and the Netherlands saw the largest average salary increases for all job titles.
 This is mainly found in teaching (150%), content (133%) and assistant (105%), activities.